Watch out for grass seeds causing oral lesions!!

 When I was in private practice, I used to see a lot of grass seed foreign bodies between the toes of dogs.
 These nasty seeds (aka foxtails) can migrate between the toes and cause significant pain and discomfort.
 Even worse, they don’t migrate out but rather embed themselves so it festers until it has to be manually removed.

-Last week, a sweet Corgi was referred to me at MVS for recurrent abscess below the eye.
+Last week, a sweet Corginamed Stylle was referred to me at MVS for a recurrent abscess below the eye.
 It was initially seen by our wonderful ophthalmologist, Dr. William Miller, and he examined and said that there was nothing wrong with the eye and it may be an oral problem.

 Grass seed found in the abscessed gingival/sub ocular area of a puppy